Last Updated on August 29, 2022

 3. Use appropriate soils that have better water draining capability

 Basically, there are three types of soil.
-They are clay, sandy and loam.
+They are the clay, sandy, and loam.
 Each type of soil has a different amount of water holding capabilities.
 Among the three types of soil, the clay soil has maximum water holding capacity and also does not drain at all.
-On the other hand, sandy soil is totally different as it has faster draining capabilities.
+On the other hand, sandy soil is totally different as it has faster-draining capabilities.
 Lastly, the loam soil stands between sand and clay soil.